List of Dead Like Me characters: Post mortem

 In a major character arc during the second season, he was greatly upset when he discovered that a package of money that he had sent after his death to his daughter and wife in 1927 was never delivered, and embarked upon a quest to find out why.
 While he searched public record archives, during which he found the death certificate for his wife, he discovered a wanted poster that indicated he was a bank robber.
-His daughter's birth certificate describes his wife as being of Czechoslovakian origin and 24 years old at the time of his daughter's birth, maiden name being Lucy Sonia Debrowski.
+His daughter's birth certificate describes his wife as being of Czechoslovak origin and 24 years old at the time of his daughter's birth, maiden name being Lucy Sonia Debrowski.
 Rube's full name is revealed here, as well as his stated occupation of salesman and that he was 49 years old at her birth.
 His daughter's full name is Rose Anne Sofer.
 Their address was 243 Georgian Lane.
 Lucy's death certificate was discovered but not shown, but her gravestone shows that her year of birth was 1901 and her date of death was 1941, consistent with the age given on her daughter's birth certificate.

 His daughter Rosie was born on 19 March 1925, according to her birth certificate in "Death Defying" (but in 1922 according to her gravestone in "Haunted") and lived at a nursing home until her death in 2004.
 Fellow reaper Penny (Yeardley Smith) (who died on the Titanic, referred to as a "boating accident") led Rube to Rosie, so Rube could be with her when she died.
 When Rube sat with her in the garden of the nursing home, Rosie recognized Rube as her father.

 Five years after George becomes a member of his group of reapers, Rube unexpectedly disappears the same day Der Waffle Haus is burned down.
 The other members found this strange, but eventually assumed that he had "got his lights" and moved on to the afterlife.